From BR Bullpen

 In 1987 Henderson struggled for the Red Sox and was traded late in the season to the San Francisco Giants for Randy Kutcher.
 Despite many opportunities early in his career he did not emerge as an everyday player until the age of 30 when he signed with the Oakland Athletics as a free agent in 1988.
 With the A's he actually became a minor star on their World Series teams from 1988 to 1990.
 1988 was his career year when he hit .304 with 24 HR and 94 RBI.
 He missed almost the entire 1992 season with an injury, but came back to post one more relatively productive year in 1993.
 Henderson played his final year with the Kansas City Royals in 1994.

-He has been a broadcaster for the Seattle Mariners since 1998.
+He was a broadcaster for the Seattle Mariners from 1997 to 2006.

 Notable Achievements